sampsyo/cs6120/content/blog/2019-10-23-profile-guided-code-layout/index.md

 top of the function.

 ### Function Reordering
-Function reordering uses the weighted call graph to order functions.
+Function reordering uses a weighted call graph to determine an improved function order.
 The approach is similar to that of basic block reordering.
 I followed the approach laid out by [Ottoni and Maher](https://research.fb.com/publications/optimizing-function-placement-for-large-scale-data-center-applications-2/), with some modifications to account for the limitations of the Bril interpreter.
 Function reordering works as follows: